swiftlang/swift-evolution/proposals/0386-package-access-modifier.md

 * The "umbrella" submodule structure doesn't work for all packages.
 Some packages include multiple "top-level" modules which share common dependencies.
 Forcing these to share a common umbrella in order to use package-private dependencies is not desirable.

 * In a few cases, the ABI and source impact above would be desirable.
 For example, many packages contain internal Utility modules; if these were declared as submodules, they would naturally be namespaced to the containing package, eliminating spurious collisions.
 However, such modules are generally not meant to be usable outside of the package at all.
 It is a reasonable future direction to allow whole modules to be made package-private, which would also make it reasonable to automatically namespace them.

+### `@usableFromPackageInline`

+A new attribute `@usableFromPackageInline` was considered, which would allow an internal declaration to be used in the body of an `@inlinable package` declaration, but not in `@inlinable public`.
+It was however concluded unnecessary as inlining for package declarations could be enabled by default via optimization in the future (since they are in the same package boundary).

 ## Acknowledgments